DataDog/integrations-extras/ilert/README.md

 ## Overview

-Use the Datadog-iLert integration to send Datadog alerts to iLert and seamlessly take actions on these alerts within the iLert platform.
+The [iLert][1] integration sends Datadog alerts to iLert and seamlessly take actions on these alerts within the iLert platform.

 Integrate with iLert to: